Slow Rush Games logo,

 You will need a powerful graphics card to support lighting at such high resolutions.

-Maybe.
-The simulation always runs at 60hz because it is tuned for that (and simulation tick rate must be identical for all multiplayer game clients), but support for high refresh rate monitors ought to be possible using interpolation to provide smoother movement.
-No promises at this point.
+However, the underlying game simulation always runs at 60hz because it is tuned for that, and the simulation tick rate must be identical for all multiplayer game clients.
+Specific support to show smoother movement for high refresh rate monitors ought to be possible using interpolation, but I have not implemented that currently.

 Are you really a solo developer?

-Yes!
-"Slow Rush" is just me (Caspar), and I wrote all the code, wrangled the sound, did the original art, made the website, write all the updates here, etc.
+Yep, at least by some peoples' definitions!
+"Slow Rush" is one-person company of just me (Caspar), and I wrote all the code, wrangled the sound, did the original art, made the website, write all the updates here, post on the various social media thingos, etc.

 You finished the whole damn FAQ?